arxaqapi/dlib/README.md

 # DLIB
-Minimal Deep learning library with examples heavely inspired by [joelnet]([https://github.com/joelgrus/joelnet]).
+Minimal Deep learning library with examples, heavely inspired by [joelnet]([https://github.com/joelgrus/joelnet]).

 ## What has been implemented
 1. Tensor